llaniewski/mkdocs-base/docs/General-Info/Publications.md

 TCLB was actively developed and extended on the infrastructure of Cyfronet, in the grants: `clb`, `clb2`, `clb3`, `clb2016`, `clb2017`, `clb2018`

 ### PAWSEY infrastructure (AU)
+TCLB was developed and tuned for the Cray architecture as part of computing power grants awarded to the team of Christopher Leonardi (UQ).